shashankatthaluri/KL-Algorithm-project-report-/README.md

 - Thompson sampling

 ## 📖 Key Papers Reviewed
 Papers reviewed and summarized include work by:
 - Kaufmann et al
+- Vicotr Gabbillon
-- John Gittins
+- Shivaram Kalyanakrishnan
-- T. L. Lai & H. Robbins
-- Auer et al
-- Agrawal & Goyal
+- Jean-Yves

 📝 How to Use This Repo
 - Read the literature_review.pdf file for full summaries
 - Check the References.bib file for full citations
 - Let me know if you have any other bandit questions!

-I performed this project under the supervision of  Prof. Manjesh.K.
-Hanawal from IIT Bombay, India.
+I performed this project under the supervision of  Prof. Manjesh K. Hanawal from IIT Bombay, India.